Get

 Image Credit: webandi, Pixabay

-Theanine is another amino acid, and another common ingredient found in calming chews.
-It boosts dopamine and serotonin in the brain, and has been proven to help anxious dogs with storm phobias and fear of strangers.
-The main source of L-theanine is green tea however, green tea contains caffeine which is bad for dogs.
-So for L-theanine, it’s best to stick to supplements and chews made for dogs.
+Theanine is an amino acid and a common ingredient in calming chews.
+It boosts dopamine and serotonin in the brain and has been proven to help anxious dogs with storm phobias and fear of strangers.
+The main source of L-theanine is green tea, but this contains caffeine, which is bad for dogs.
+So, if you want your pup to get more L-theanine, it’s best to stick to supplements and chews made for canines.

 5. Probiotics